vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 ![self-attention calculation visualization](/images/self-attention-calculation-visualisation.png)

+Transfomer's self-attention computes differentiable key-value search and summation on the input sequence and [feed forward layer matrix](/ml/Feed-Forward-Self-Attendion-Key-Value-Memory).

 - input \\( X \in \mathbf{R}^{L \times d} \\) is a sequence of embeddings of dimension \\( d \\) of length \\( L \\)
 - output \\( Y \in \mathbf{R}^{L \times d} \\) has the same shape as input